 Opportunities for India in terms of outsourcing are:

 - In services that require advanced English, like KPO, Content and Medicine, India will continue to excel.
-NASSCOM predicts that India will emerge as a global hub for knowledge services by 2015.
+NASSCOM predicts that India will emerge as a global hub for knowledge services in the near future.

 - India has a large pool of English-speaking lawyers with expertise in foreign legal systems who can offer legal support and patent services.
 A few Indian companies are already affiliated with American legal firms and they have captured a small part of the American market.

 - India is now the leader in the FAO market with many Fortune 500 companies already having their outsourced operations in India with firms like IBM, ACS, TCS etc.

 - India has a big market in pharmaceuticals, in terms of clinical research and manufacturing.
 Availability of talent for high-quality trials and data management gives it an edge over competitors.
 Ranbaxy, a major Indian pharmaceutical firm, has tied up with GlaxoSmithKline to manufacture certain compounds together.

 - Another vertical that presents great potential for India is Infrastructure Management Services.
 A wide range of management services for IT infrastructure, application operations, IT security and maintenance can be provided.

 - According to a study done by Booze and Company, India will become a dominant player in the Engineering R&D market which is expected to expand to $1.4 trillion by 2020.
 India's domestic market is expected to contribute 10-15% of the global ER&D services market.

 The industry is undergoing an evolution, and will continue to be driven by changes in demand.
 A survey done by Pricewaterhouse Coopers and Duke University's Offshoring Research Network found that the outsourcing industry is transforming as new providers are emerging while existing providers are expanding into new markets.
 India has made remarkable achievements and has built a strong reputation in the outsourcing industry.